Premier League–Football League gulf: 2010s

-In 2017, Brighton & Hove Albion earned promotion to the Premier League for the first time in their history after finishing second in the 2016–17 EFL Championship, having missed out on top spot to Newcastle United on the final day of the season after failing to win any of their final three games.
-Their first Premier League season went well and they secured their Premier League status after a 1–0 victory against Manchester United on 4 May 2018, finishing in 15th place.
-They have since maintained their Premier League status for a further four seasons finishing in 17th, 15th, 16th and 9th in the 2018–19, 2019–20, 2020–21 and 2021–22 seasons respectively, with the later season resulting in their highest ever finish in the top flight.
+In 2017, Brighton & Hove Albion earned promotion to the Premier League for the first time in their history after finishing second in the 2016–17 EFL Championship, having missed out on top spot to Newcastle United on the final day of the season after failing to win any of their final three games, with one win was enough.
+Their first Premier League season went well, and they secured their Premier League status after a 1–0 victory against Manchester United on 4 May 2018, finishing in 15th place.
+They have since maintained their Premier League status, with their sixth place finish in the 2022-23 season resulting in their highest ever finish in the top flight and their first-ever qualification for Europe in the Europa League.

 Also in 2017, Huddersfield Town also earned promotion to the Premier League for the first time in their history by winning the 2017 Championship play-off final, having finished in 19th place in the Championship the season prior and having only had a £12 million playing budget in their possession, a significantly lower figure in comparison to other clubs such as Aston Villa, who were backed by the wealthy Recon Group and were in receipt of parachute payments.
 Many had tipped Huddersfield to struggle in the Championship in a similar manner to previous seasons, however the club made an unexpected appointment in former Borussia Dortmund II manager David Wagner, who employed a high-tempo pressing style of play and made shrewd acquisitions in the transfer market, mainly utilising loan deals from larger clubs and with Christopher Schindler being the club's record transfer at £1.2 million.
 They finished 16th in the 2017–18 season, after drawing with Manchester City and Chelsea.
 However, Huddersfield was relegated in the following season, suffering relegation in the month of March; becoming only the second team in Premier League history to achieve this feat.
 Manager David Wagner left Huddersfield by mutual consent in January with the club rooted to the bottom of the table having only earned 11 points throughout the season, and his replacement Jan Siewert could not mastermind an unlikely survival, losing eight of his first nine games in charge; a solitary victory against Wolverhampton Wanderers, plus a later draw vs. Manchester United and Southampton, left Huddersfield finishing on 16 points and 20 points adrift of safety.

 In 2018, Wolverhampton Wanderers was promoted to the Premier League only five years after enduring a "double drop", being relegated from the 2011–12 Premier League and 2012–13 Football League Championship.
 In the 2018–19 Premier League season, Wolves finished seventh and earned 57 points, the most by a promoted team since Ipswich Town's 66-point finish in 2000–01.
-They also qualified for the 2019–20 UEFA Europa League through league position.
+They earned victories over Arsenal, Chelsea, Tottenham and Manchester United, and also qualified for the 2019–20 UEFA Europa League through league position.